Estimating Random-Walk Probabilities in Directed Graphs: Preliminaries

-Monte Carlo simulation can also be used to address the \emph{single-source} problem: given a target node $t$, estimate $\pi(s,t)$ for all source nodes $s$.
+Monte Carlo simulation can be used to address the single-pair and single-source problems.
+For the single-node problem, we typically use the $\Jump$ query to sample a source node uniformly at random.
+Then we generate $\alpha$-discounted random walks from the sampled source.

-\subsubsection{The $\Push$ operation}
+\subsubsection{The $\Push$ Operation}

 Whereas Monte Carlo simulation explores the graph in a \emph{forward} direction from $s$, another line of research~\cite{BackwardPush_WAW, BackwardPush_InternetMath, Lofgren_backpush, RBS, page1999pagerank, pagerank98} estimates $\vpi(s,t)$ by exploring the graph in a \emph{backward} direction from the given target node $t$.
 A key operation used in these works is called $\Push$~\cite{BackwardPush_InternetMath}.
 It maintains two variables for each node $v \in V$: the \emph{reserve} $p(v)$ and the \emph{residue} $r(v)$.
 Here, the reserve $p(u)$ serves as an underestimate of $\pi(u,t)$, while the residues collectively capture the error of these estimates.
-Formally $\Push$ maintains the invariant for all $u \in V$.
+Formally, $\Push$ maintains the following invariant for all $u \in V$.

 At initialization, $p(v)$ and $r(v)$ are set to $0$ for all $v \in V$, except for $r(t) = 1$, so the invariant is trivially satisfied.
 A $\Push$ operation on a node $v$ transfers an $\alpha$-fraction of the residue $r(v)$ to the reserve $p(v)$, pushes the remaining residue to the residues of $v$’s in-neighbors, and sets $r(v)$ to $0$, as detailed in~\Cref{alg:push}.
-One can verify that the invariant in~\eqref{eqn:push_invariant} is consistently maintained before and after every $\Push$ on any node $v$, using the following property of discounted random walks:
+One can verify, using the following property of discounted random walks, that the invariant~\eqref{eqn:push_invariant} is consistently maintained before and after every $\Push$ on any node $v$:

 where $\Ind{u = v}$ is the indicator variable that takes the value $1$ when $u = v$ and 0 otherwise.